 Charles Henry Howell’s Cane Hill Hospital was architecturally unique, built to a new design which was markedly different to the standard specifications that had evolved over time.
-Cane Hill did share some common characteristics with the majority of other asylums, such as centralised services, distinct gender segregation, and segregation between different types of patients, however it also had some unique characteristics, due in part to being an experimental design.
+Cane Hill did share some common characteristics with the majority of other asylums, such as centralised services, distinct gender segregation, and segregation between different types of patients, however it also had some unique characteristics, due in part to being a transitional design which was improved upon but not widely adopted.

 Charles Henry Howell’s first two Asylums were Brookwood in Woking, and Fairmile in Berkshire.
 Each hospital was built to a linear plan, yet both needed extensions throughout their existence as the population in local towns grew with industrialisation.
 Howell’s design for Cane Hill made maximum use of the limited space available at the top of Cane Hill, ensuring that it wouldn’t need extending beyond the planned extensions delivered 6 years after opening.
 Indeed, there was little scope to extend further, meaning Howell had to ensure the design was absolutely suitable.
 His experience of building at Fairmile and Brookwood (Surrey’s first county asylum) taught him to fully maximise space available to accommodate the maximum number of patients.
 Cane Hill could not be realistically extended further than originally planned, and if room had been found for further accommodation, the workload on the hemmed in laundry and kitchens would have been overwhelming.